-Sources of input data - The sole source of data for HHPI1983 remains Lloyds Banking Group (LBG).
-As a leading mortgage lender in the UK, LBG are in an ideal position to provide not only price information related to property transactions but also several attributes related to the type (detached, semi-detached, terraced etc.), size (e.g. number of bedrooms, bathrooms), age, and location.
-These attributes are key to conducting the hedonic regression technique used to create a "standardised" UK property and subsequently generate HHPI1983 house price indices.
+Sources of input data - The sole source of data for HHPI2019 remains Lloyds Banking Group (LBG).
+As a leading mortgage lender in the UK, LBG are in an ideal position to provide not only price information related to property transactions but also several attributes related to the type (detached, semi-detached, terraced etc.), size (bedrooms, floor space in square metres), age (new/old), and location.
+These attributes are key to conducting the hedonic regression technique used to create a "standardised" UK property and subsequently generate HHPI2019 house price indices.
+Note the hedonic regression technique is a common statistical approach used in the calculation of house price indices around the world.

 Rules for inclusion / exclusions of input data - Several types of mortgage approval transactions are excluded from index generation.
 These are typically viewed as properties not subject to the typical survey process, agreed prices that do not represent "free" or "normal" market transactions, or those properties not used for residential purposes.
-Examples here would include re-mortgages, business use, capital raising and discounted mortgages relative to market value e.g. the "Right-to-Buy" scheme.
+Examples here would include re-mortgages, business use, capital raising mortgages and discounted mortgages relative to market value e.g. the "Right-to-Buy" scheme.